blanu/Dust/docs/proto2015.md

   (R, S‖P) is semantically equivalent to (R, S).
 (Note that this implies that for any extension length N, a suitable P at least N long can be constructed by repeating this process.)
-* If D_0, D_1, …, D_n are the datagrams sent in order in one half-connection, the receiving endpoint will receive E_0, E_1, …, E_k where k ≤ n and each E_j is either D_j or a distinguishable indicator that the datagram numbered j was lost.
+* If D_0, D_1, …, D_n are the datagrams sent in order in one half-connection, the receiving endpoint will receive E_0, E_1, …, E_k where k ≤ n and each E_j is either D_j or a distinguishable symbol indicating that the datagram numbered j was lost.

 ## Preparation